 Repeat to train two more models including only the width measurements and then the length measurements.
 There is not much difference in score between several of the models.

 Choose a best model among those of similar scores by examining the performance in each class.
 Select the coarse tree that includes all the predictors.
-To inspect the accuracy of the predictions in each class, on the Classification Learner tab, in the Plots section, click Confusion Matrix and select Validation Data.
+To inspect the accuracy of the predictions in each class, on the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 Use this plot to understand how the currently selected classifier performed in each class.
 View the matrix of true class and predicted class results.

 Look for areas where the classifier performed poorly by examining cells off the diagonal that display high numbers and are red.
 In these red cells, the true class and the predicted class do not match.
 The data points are misclassified.